To appreciate the full value of our philanthropic contribution

 requirements

-In the fall of 2020, we announced our intention to voluntarily increase our granting by $150 million over the next five years (2021-2025).
-Depending on communities’ needs and capacities, our total grants could increase from the previously earmarked $350 million up to $500 million during this five-year period, representing a yearly average payout of 5% of our capital.
+We welcome the Canadian government’s decision to increase the disbursement quota from 3.5% to 5%.
+In the fall of 2020, we had announced our intention to implement a potential increase of $150 million in grants over the next five years, taking into account grantees’ rhythms, needs and capacities.
+The purpose of this decision was to increase our total contribution from the previously earmarked $350 million to a maximum of $500 million, representing yearly average payout of 5% of our capital.

-We have reaffirmed this commitment by endorsing the position of Philanthropic Foundations Canada, which recommended that the disbursement quota be increased from 3.5 to 5% at the conclusion of a broad member and partner consultation in September 2021.
-This recommendation is taken from the PFC’s submission to consultations by the Government of Canada on “potentially increasing the disbursement quota and updating the tools at the Canada Revenue Agency's disposal, beginning in 2022."
+We then reaffirmed this commitment by endorsing the position of Philanthropic Foundations Canada recommending that the disbursement quota be increased from 3.5% to 5% in September 2021.
+This recommendation was taken from the PFC’s submission to consultations by the Government of Canada on “potentially increasing the disbursement quota and updating the tools at the Canada Revenue Agency’s disposal, beginning in 2022.”

 Mission-based